Mbogo-Kimani/Mbogo-Kimani/README.md

 - 👋 Hi, I’m @Mbogo-Kimani
-- 👀 I’m interested in web development
+- 👀 Am a full stack developer, majoring on front-end
-- 🌱 I’m currently learning Cs
+- 🌱 I’m currently learning Tailwind
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at mbogo.kimani@yahoo.com